arianasabathier1-source/starlink-vs-amazonleo/README.md

 - `charts/deployment_velocity_normalized.png` — apples-to-apples, both companies measured from their own day-zero
 - `charts/starlink_pricing.png` — current published pricing tiers

-## Data sources & caveats

-All figures pulled from public trackers (Jonathan McDowell's satellite catalog, KeepTrack, Orbital Radar), FCC filings, Amazon and SpaceX public statements, and industry press (Light Reading, SatelliteInternet.com, CableTV.com) etc, as of July 2026.
-3rd-party trackers disagree by tens to hundreds of satellites at any given moment due to launch-to-catalog lag SO treat exact counts as directionally accurate rather than precise to the unit, especially for Amazon Leo, where deployment is changing weekly!

 ## Pushing this to GitHub